RetroReversing/retroReversing/pages/articles/Ghidra/GhidraDecompilingIntroduction.md

 2. Choose "Data Type" and select the array we created.
 3. Click "Apply" to apply the array to the global offset.

-## Conclusion

-In this section, we have learned how to use structures in Ghidra by applying them to data, navigating through the program using cross-references, changing function signatures, naming functions and variables, creating arrays, and applying arrays to global offsets.
-These skills will help us better understand the program and its data structures.

----

-# Creating Arrays and Changing Function Signatures
-<iframe width="560" height="315" src="https://www.youtube.com/embed/xP6ddyVeUWg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-## Identifying Global Variables and Structures
-To identify global variables and structures, we need to navigate to the main function.
-We can see that whenever the name of the global variable is updated, it also updates in the space where it is being used.
-This makes it convenient to name variables as we move through a program.

-To see where the global structure is being used, we can go to the listing view and look at the cross-references.
-The cross-references show us everywhere in the program that is referencing that particular global variable.
-We can double-click on the cross-reference to quickly navigate to that location in the program.

-## Editing Function Signatures
-When we navigate to a function that uses a global variable or structure, we might need to edit the function signature to properly identify the type of the variable being used.
-We can do this by right-clicking on the function and selecting "Edit Function Signature".
-We can then change the type of the variable to match the global variable or structure being used.

-## Creating Arrays
-We can also use Ghidra to create arrays.
-To do this, we first need to identify the size of the elements in the array.
-In our example, we can see that the size of each element is 4 bytes.
-We can then right-click on the global variable and select "Create Array".
-We can then specify the number of elements we want to create, making sure not to create too many and overwrite existing data.

 ---
 # Analyzing and Identifying C++ Classes in Ghidra